Brexit: the tax implications

 A finding of discrimination means that a tax rule will either be construed in conformity with EU law or be disapplied against the relevant taxpayer.

 As a result of Brexit, the UK will therefore be free, in principle, to provide discriminatory incentives and reliefs to UK companies, as it would no longer be prevented from discriminating against non-UK resident companies.
 It could reverse some of the changes introduced to comply with the fundamental freedoms, such as those dealing with cross-border losses, transfer pricing rules and CFC rules.
 Future legislation will not be constrained by the need to be “EU proof”.
-In practice, however, “non-discrimination” provisions in certain tax treaties may limit this freedom to some degree.
+In practice, however, “non-discrimination” provisions in certain tax treaties and developments at an OECD level may limit this freedom to some degree.

-The corollary of this is that UK companies will not have recourse to the ECJ to challenge measures in other EU Member States that may operate to the disadvantage of UK businesses.
+The corollary of this is that UK companies will not have recourse to the CJEU to challenge measures in other EU Member States that may operate to the disadvantage of UK businesses.

 - Impact on specific EU Directives

 The UK will no longer be required to give effect to a number of specific EU Directives, including the Parent/Subsidiary Directive, the Interest and Royalties Directive, the Mergers Directive, the Capital Duties Directive and the Mutual Assistance Directives.
 Following Brexit, the UK will no longer be an EU Member State for the purposes of applying such Directives, leading to potential immediate detrimental impact on the payments and transactions affected by these Directives made to UK companies.